Sashiko Pattern Tsuzukiyamagata

 To me, this pattern is a stitched version of this Japanese expression.

 The pattern looks rather confusing at first, but it’s actually not that difficult.
 Following the correct lines needs a little bit of practice, but after taking a couple of turns, it’s actually quite fun.
-And tsuzukiyamagata is way faster to finish than patterns like the sashiko pattern jujihanazashi.
+And tsuzukiyamagata is way faster to finish than patterns like the sashiko pattern jujihanazashi, for example.

 Pre-printed fabric by Daruma

 If you want to give tsuzukiyamagata a go, but you don't want the hassle of drawing the pattern yourself, Daruma offers fabric that has the pattern printed on it.
-The lines wash out when you've finished stitching.
+The lines wash out on the first wash.
 Super easy!

 Check price on Amazon